-The HDipPsych (Full) is a two-year, full-time programme for graduates who have already received a higher degree in a field other than psychology, but who wish to pursue psychology as a career option.
-By completing the HDipPsych (Full), students will cover course content equivalent to that of the NUI Galway BA Psychology programme, thus qualifying graduates for entry to postgraduate professional programmes in Ireland and in the United Kingdom.
+The HDipPsych (Full) is a two-year, full-time programme for graduates who have already received a higher degree in a field other than Psychology but who wish to pursue Psychology as a career option.
+By completing the HDipPsych (Full), you will cover course content equivalent to that of the NUI Galway BA Psychology programme, thus qualifying you for entry to postgraduate professional programmes in Ireland and the United Kingdom.

 The HDipPsych (Full) is accredited by the Psychological Society of Ireland (PSI) and thus satisfies the requirements specified by PSI for graduate status in psychology.
 The programme qualifies graduates for entry to postgraduate professional programmes in Ireland and the United Kingdom.